tonegabes/emotevation/DEPLOYMENT.md

 3. **404 Errors on Routes**: Make sure the gh-pages-router.js is included and working correctly.

 4. **GitHub Actions Failures**: Check the workflow logs in the "Actions" tab of your GitHub repository.

+5. **Dependency Conflicts**: If you encounter errors like `npm error code ERESOLVE` or conflicts with ESLint:
+   - Try running `npm run reinstall` to fix dependency issues
+   - For ESLint conflicts, ensure you're using version 8.x with `npm install eslint@8.57.0 --save-dev`
+   - Use `npm install --legacy-peer-deps` only as a last resort as it may lead to incompatible packages
+   - Check that your package-lock.json is up-to-date with `npm install --package-lock-only`

 ## Additional Resources